 Thanks for reading!

 There are TONS of ways to show your support of WOOBERG now.
 If you want to see the site get better and better, check out one of the offers below!
-We have T-Shirts and Playmats, a Patreon campaign, and a store at TCGPlayer (albeit a small one).
+We have T-Shirts and Playmats, and a store at TCGPlayer (albeit a small one).

 Show WOOBERG your support and the content and upgrades will flow like water!
 Thanks for your support, and remember, until next time...